 - failing to appear for court,

-- failing to pay a fine, and/or
+- failing to pay a fine, or

-- a probation violation,
+- probation violation,

-- enhanced fines, and/or
+- enhanced fine, and/or

-- a California drivers license suspension.2
+- drivers license suspension.3

 If, after reading this article, you would like more information, we invite you to contact us.

-Simply put, “recalling and quashing” a bench warrant means having it cleared from the judicial system.
+“Recalling and quashing” a bench warrant means having it cleared from the judicial system.
 The bottom line is that you (or sometimes your attorney) must appear in court in order to complete the process.

 - fail to appear for a court appearance, or